 Housing Wall Surfaces

-If you notice cat urine odor after cleaning your floor, carpet, furniture, and other items in your new home, the odor might emanate from the walls.
+If you notice a feline urine smell after cleaning your floor, carpet, furniture, and other items in your new home, it might emanate from the walls.
 The walls might absorb the odor if the urine stains stay in place long enough.

-In other cases, male cats might mark the walls, leaving an enduring odor.
-Here’s how you deal with such cases.
+In other cases, male cats might mark the walls, leaving an enduring foul smell.
+Here’s how you deal with such cases:

 1. Clean The Walls